Clear Stone Spider Gothic Ring — .925 Sterling Silver

 Same spider-and-web design but with a red stone instead of clear — the Red Stone Spider Web Ring swaps the bright flash for a deeper, moodier accent.

-Browse more creature and gothic designs in the animal rings collection.
+Browse more creature designs in the animal rings collection — spiders, bats, scorpions, and other wildlife in .925 silver.